fifthcontinent/fifthcontinent/content/index.md

 Deploying your project will be a breeze, git push and it’s done.
 On the front end we will use whatever framework is appropriate - this site uses Jekyll, which is just the ticket here, but more usually it would be react or something similar.

-We also know a lot about the **data science and data engineering** tool kit, and are very experienced at building a pipeline to turn your machine learning Jupiter notebooks into something with a web UI that people can actually use.
+We also know a lot about the **data science and data engineering** tool kit, and are very experienced at building a pipeline to turn your machine learning Jupyter notebooks into something with a web UI that people can actually use.

-We do agile because it helps, but we don’t get obsessed with it.

 ## Where we are

-We are based on Romney Marsh.
+We are based on Romney Marsh, at the south eastern edge of England.
 It’s sometimes called the fifth continent, a name from a time when geographers divided the world into four continents.
-Its a a place that feels apart from the world, a world of its own in fact.
+Its a a place that still feels apart from the world.

+We are as close to Lille as we are to London and have worked on projects across Europe.

 Get in touch at [hello@fifthcontinent.io](hello@fifthcontinent.io)